Trinket Island

 Trinket Island (sometimes spelled Trinkat or Trinkut) is one of the 24 islands that make up the Nicobar Islands chain, located in the northeast Indian Ocean between the Bay of Bengal and the Andaman Sea.
 It is located east of Kamorta Island.

 Geography

 Trinket has an area of 12.25 km², and a flat, low topography.
-Regional monsoons bring rains of 3,000 mm to 3,800 mm yearly.
+Regional monsoons bring annual rainfall of 3,000 mm to 3,800 mm.

 The island is surrounded by shallow waters and coral reefs, which allow it to be approached by boat only during high tide.

 Administration

 From 1869 until 1947 Trinket was part of Britain's Indian colonies.
 In 1947 it became part of the Dominion of India, and since 1950 of the Republic of India.
 Trinket is part of the Kamorta tehsil, Nancowry subdivision of the Nicobar District, and part of the Andaman & Nicobar Islands state.

 Since 1956 the Government of India has afforded protection to the native Nicobarese through a special legislation, the Andaman and Nicobar Protection of Aboriginal Tribes Regulation, which regulated entry to the islands.